christianmaierger/chat_web_app/README.md

 npm audit fix (optional)
 ```
+Please in case of assignment_02_maier_christian do this for both client and server in folders:
+assignment_02_maier_christian/client and assignment_02_maier_christian/server

 ### Executing program

 For the server put host/port in the .env file, default is localhost and 8080